 He has appeared on BBC World Service radio, WAMU 88.5′s Kojo Nnamdi Show, WUSA Channel 9, WJLA Channel 8 and has been interviewed by National Public Radio and ABC News.

-His personal interests include teaching as a firearms instructor, competitive shooting, Brazilian Jiu Jitsu, hiking and camping, hunting and wildlife conservation, kayaking, culinary arts, travel, photography, music, history and working on his 1983 Mercedes-Benz 300D Turbo Diesel.
+His personal interests include teaching as a firearms instructor, competitive shooting, Brazilian Jiu Jitsu, hiking and camping, hunting and wildlife conservation, kayaking, culinary arts, photography, music, history, working on his 1983 Mercedes-Benz 300D Turbo Diesel and travel with his most recent foray to Haiti.